4 Takeaways From Joe Biden's Big Win In South Carolina

 Loading...

 Can he gain enough momentum from his big win to help propel him?
-Attempted answers to that and more with these four takeaways:
+Attempted answers to that and more, with these four takeaways:

 1. It may now be a two-person race

-The Biden who showed up Saturday night during his victory speech in South Carolina is the Biden a lot of establishment and moderate Democrats were hoping to see.
+The Biden who showed up Saturday night during his victory speech in South Carolina is the Biden whom a lot of establishment and moderate Democrats were hoping to see.

 If he earlier made a lot of them indecisive about whether he should be the Sanders alternative — after poor finishes in Iowa and New Hampshire and his lack of a focused message — he probably reassured a lot of them Saturday to get behind him.

-"It is fast-emerging as a two-person race," Democratic pollster Celinda Lake said Saturday during NPR's live coverage.
+"It is fast emerging as a two-person race," Democratic pollster Celinda Lake said Saturday during NPR's live coverage.

 And she's not the only one.

-"I think this is a two-person race right now," former Obama 2008 Campaign Manager David Plouffe said on MSNBC.
+"I think this is a two-person race right now," former Obama 2008 campaign manager David Plouffe said on MSNBC.
 "There's only two people I think are going to accept our party's nomination.
 It's either Bernie Sanders or Joe Biden."

-Wealthy venture capitalist Tom Steyer dropped out Saturday night, which might help Biden's margins with black voters in the half a dozen states that have significant black Democratic populations Tuesday.
+Wealthy venture capitalist Tom Steyer dropped out Saturday night, which might help Biden's margins with black voters in the half a dozen states on Tuesday that have significant black Democratic populations.

 But it doesn't look like any of the other candidates crowding the moderate lane are getting out before then.
-Biden has to hope that moderate voters, who don't want Sanders to be the nominee — and are thinking about casting their votes for former New York Mayor Mike Bloomberg, former South Bend, Indiana Mayor Pete Buttigieg or Amy Klobuchar — reconsider and go with him.
+Biden has to hope that moderate voters who don't want Sanders to be the nominee — and are thinking about casting their votes for former New York City Mayor Mike Bloomberg, former South Bend, Ind., Mayor Pete Buttigieg or Minnesota Sen. Amy Klobuchar — reconsider and go with him.

 2. Endorsements (can) still matter

-Biden got the endorsement this week of South Carolina Rep. Jim Clyburn, a Democratic leader in the House and the highest-ranking African American in Congress.
+Biden got the endorsement last week of South Carolina Rep. Jim Clyburn, a Democratic leader in the House and the highest-ranking African American in Congress.
 He's venerated among Democrats in South Carolina.

 "My buddy Jim Clyburn," Biden said during his victory speech, "you brought me back!"